lorenaacuna/GASTLI/docs/source/macos_arm64_install.rst

    softwareupdate --install-rosetta

-Now go to the Applications folder and find the iTerm icon.
-Make a copy of this application and name the new copy as something like "iTerm_Rosetta".
-Right click iTerm_Rosetta, choose "Get Info", and select the "Open using Rosetta" box.
-To test that you are indeed using the Intel emulator, type the following in your iTerm_Rosetta:
+You now need to use your terminal application with Rosetta.
+Depending on the Mac OS version, your terminal app may be ``iTerm`` or ``Terminal``. ``iTerm`` is found in the Applications folder, while ``Terminal`` may be under the Applications > Utilities directory.
+Make a copy of this application and name the new copy as "iTerm_Rosetta" or "Terminal_Rosetta".
+Right click on the renamed terminal app icon, choose "Get Info", and select the "Open using Rosetta" box.
+To test that you are indeed using the Intel emulator, type the following in your iTerm_Rosetta/Terminal_Rosetta:

 .. code-block:: bash